A Study of the Body, Soul and Spirit

 Genesis 2:7, “Then the Lord God formed man of the dust of the ground, and breathed into his nostrils, the breath of life, and man became a living soul.”
 God formed the physical body of man (Adam) but that body had no life in it.
 It was in essence just like a dead body, it was lifeless.

 James 2:26 tells us that, “..The body without the spirit is dead..”
 But then God, “..breathed into his nostrils, the breath of life, and man BECAME a living soul.”
 The body became a soul, when the spirit was added to it.
 As we’ll see later, the spirit was already a soul, because the spirit is a living being in itself.
 The very definition of a “soul”, is.. “a living being”.
-You and I are “human beings”, while our spirits dwell in our human bodies.
-But when our spirits leaves our bodies at death, then we will be a purely “spiritual beings”.
+You and I are living human beings, while our spirits dwell in our human bodies.
+But when our spirits leaves our bodies at death, then we will be purely spiritual beings.
 But in either case, we are still a “soul”, because a soul is simply a living being.
 Whether our spirit lives in the physical body, or out of the physical body, our spirit is a living being, which is a soul.
+When our spirit leaves our body at death, then the body ceases to be a soul, because there is no longer any life associated with it.
+And since the body is not living at that point, it ceases to be a soul.

 So then I hope that you understand, that while the body and spirit are the two parts that make up a human being, the soul is not a “part” of us, but rather, the soul is the “whole” of us.
 Our soul is our very “being”, our soul is who we are.